A proposed plan for Vancouver’s Northeast False Creek has promised 1,800 social housing units.

 In 2014, city council adopted a new definition of social housing as being any development where 30 percent of the units are to be occupied by people whose earnings fall below the Housing Income Limits (HILs) determined by B.C.
 Housing.

 Based on B.C.
-Housing’s definition, HILs is the income required to pay the average rent unit in the private market.
+Housing’s definition, HILs is the income required to pay the average rent in the private market.

 So even if 70 percent of the units are rented at market rates, the entire development is considered social housing.